-5.4 The Hearing Committee
+The Hearing Committee

-The Hearing Committee will be the members of the committee appointed by the Chair.
+The Hearing Committee will be the members of the Committee appointed by the Chair.

 The initial Hearing Committee will examine the matter, considering any written statements submitted, verbal statements and any mitigating circumstances.
 From this the Hearing Committee will agree whether any disciplinary action has taken place.

-The full committee may be told that a disciplinary procedure has been initiated and is being dealt with, but not given any of the detail.
+The full Committee may be told that a disciplinary procedure has been initiated and is being dealt with, but not given any of the detail.
 This is necessary in order not to bias any appeal that they may be required to hear at a later date.

-Note: If the Chair of the committee is suspected to have breached the Code of Conduct, then the Vice Chair will replace the Chair in the procedure.
-In this case, and in the event of an appeal, the Vice Chair may choose to ask former Banstead u3a trustees, committee members from a neighbouring u3a or seek advice or request attendance from Third Age Trust staff or Trustees.
+Note: If the Chair of the Committee is suspected to have breached the Code of Conduct, then the Vice Chair will replace the Chair in the procedure.
+In this case, and in the eventof an appeal, the Vice Chair may choose to ask committee members from a neighbouring u3a or seek advice or request attendance from Third Age Trust staff or Trustees.

 The initial Hearing Committee may decide there is no breach of conduct in which case they will advise the member or Trustee of this outcome.

-If they do feel that the Code of Conduct has been breached, they can consider any of the following possible forms of disciplinary action.
+If they do feel that the code of conduct has been breached they can consider any of the following possible forms of disciplinary action.
 Levels 4 and 5 will only be invoked in the case of significant breaches of the code or a persistent repetition of behaviour about which the member or Trustee has previously been warned, such as not complying with the terms of the constitution.

-5.5 Levels of action
+Levels of action

-No case to answer.
-No further action necessary.

-A verbal warning which makes clear the nature of the unacceptable behaviour and includes a warning about future conduct and the consequences of non-compliance.
+- ♦ Level 1: No case to answer.
+No further action necessary. - ◆ Level 2: A verbal warning which makes clear the nature of the unacceptable behaviour and includes a warning about future conduct and the consequences of non-compliance.
 The Chair should give the warning on behalf of the initial Hearing Committee.
-Details of the warning should be recorded, dated, and kept on file.

-A written warning from the Chair, on behalf of and agreed by the sub-committee, itemising the unacceptable behaviour, stating the improvement required with immediate effect and the consequences of continued non-compliance.

-A final written warning as above, which states that if the behaviour is repeated the member or Trustee will be asked to leave the u3a or committee, with immediate effect.
+Details of the warning should be recorded, dated and kept on file. - ◆ Level 3 A written warning from the Chair, on behalf of and agreed by the Subcommittee, itemising the unacceptable behaviour, stating the improvement required with immediate effect and the consequences of continued non-compliance. - Level 4 A final written warning as above, which states that if the behaviour is repeated the member or Trustee will be asked to leave the u3a or Committee, with immediate effect. - ◆ Level 5 The Trustee or member is asked to leave either the Committee or the u3a.

-5.5.
-5 Level 5

-The Trustee or member is asked to leave either the committee or the u3a.

-5.6 Gross misconduct
+Gross misconduct